 And I tie them back to the pergola post with a simple jute bow.

-I’ve tried expensive “outdoor” rugs and fabrics in the past, and the reality is unless you drag them indoors before every April shower, even those pricey outdoor fabrics and materials don’t last forever.
+However, we decided against it because where I live in Maryland stuff that’s left outdoors takes a beating.
+In the past, I’ve tried expensive “outdoor” rugs and fabrics.
+The reality is that unless you drag them indoors before every April shower, even those pricey outdoor fabrics and materials don’t last very long.

 So I opted for cheap, woven polyester fabric.
 And you know what?
-It held up GREAT this past year.
-I left them hanging through every, single rain storm, and they still look like the day I put them out there!
+It has held up really well over the years.
+I leave them hanging through the whole summer/fall season, during rainstorms and every other type of weather.

-With the extra fabric I had after making the curtains, I made a couple of easy envelope throw pillows.
+With the extra fabric I had after I finished making our DIY outdoor curtains, I made a couple of easy envelope throw pillows.

-I brought them in over the winter, washed them, then used them to decorate over the holidays!!
+I brought the curtains inside over the winter, washed them, and used them to decorate during the holidays!